Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-4_Dynamics-of-Empathy_Marshall-Rosenberg_transcript.md

 tell me did I really hear?

-Words are windows or they're walls sentence us or set us free and I speak and when I hear let the love light shine through me
+Words are windows or they're walls
+They sentence us or set us free
+When I speak and when I hear
+Let the love light shine through me

-There are things I need to say things that mean so much to me.
+There are things I need to say
+Things that mean so much to me
 If my words don't make me clear
 Will you help me to be free?

 If I seem to put you down